Can Self-Efficacy Improve Your Asthma Symptoms?

 What are the Various Types of Asthma?

-Asthma is categorized into the following phenotypes.
+Asthma is categorized into the following

 1. Severe asthma